bruth/django-preserialize/README.md

 2013-04-28

 - Add `prehook` and `posthook` options
+- Add support for `flat` option for model instances with a single field
 - Rename `key_map` to `aliases` for clarity
 - Rename `key_prefix` to `prefix`
     - It is implied the prefix applies to the keys since this a serialization utility
 - Internal clean up
+- Correct documentation regarding the `flat` option
+    - It was incorrectly named `flatten`